ArchipelagoMW/Archipelago/docs/world api.md

     self.multiworld.regions.append(main_region)

     boss_region = Region("Boss Room", self.player, self.multiworld)
-    # Add event to Boss Room
+    # add event to Boss Room
     boss_region.locations.append(MyGameLocation(self.player, "Final Boss", None, boss_region))

-    # If entrances are not randomized, they should be connected here, otherwise they can also be connected at a later stage.
+    # if entrances are not randomized, they should be connected here, otherwise they can also be connected at a later stage
-    # Create Entrances and connect the Regions
+    # create Entrances and connect the Regions
     menu_region.connect(main_region)  # connects the "Menu" and "Main Area", can also pass a rule
     # or
     main_region.add_exits({"Boss Room": "Boss Door"}, {"Boss Room": lambda state: state.has("Sword", self.player)})
-    # Connects the "Main Area" and "Boss Room" regions, and places a rule requiring the "Sword" item to traverse
+    # connects the "Main Area" and "Boss Room" regions, and places a rule requiring the "Sword" item to traverse

-    # If setting location access rules from data is easier here, set_rules can possibly be omitted.
+    # if setting location access rules from data is easier here, set_rules can possibly be omitted
 ```

 #### create_item